rushabhnagda11/blog/_posts/2024-03-09-humans-as-an-API.md

 **We can basically make being a human being an API call**

+Imagine the thousand things you do everyday.
+Most of them will be delegated to your AI via an API call.
+The things it can't do, it will escalate to you.
+In such a manner another humans AI will also communicate with your AI like this.

 # Next steps?

 I plan to act on this thesis.
 I want to build a slack bot version of myself that can reply to the 50-60 messages I have to get to in a day, allowing me to focus on the work AI cannot do as of today.